 Then again, if you feel more comfortable not having your face plastered all over the platform, you could always use a graphic or gravatar to win the same form of brand recognition.

-6. Start With a Hook
+6. Make Sure Each Video Starts With a Hook

 Make sure you have a compelling hook to really grab the attention of your viewers within the first 5-10 seconds of your video, otherwise they’ll bounce.
 Respect and value their time and attention and give them a good reason to keep watching.
 Ask yourself what would make you stay a watch your video?

 You know this as well as we do, but it’s important to keep in mind.
 Nothing is more inspiring than watching someone truly enjoys what they do.